White Glove Delivery USA: What It Is, Cost & Insurance (2026)

 - Standard carrier liability defaults to $0.60 per pound, far below the value of most white glove items

-- Always pair white glove delivery with international shipping insurance for full replacement value coverage
+- Always pair white glove delivery with shipping insurance for full replacement value coverage

 What Is White Glove Delivery?

-A well-scoped US white glove delivery typically covers:
+A properly scoped US white glove delivery covers the following.

 - Scheduled delivery window with pre-call and live ETA updates

-- Two-person crew with the right gear (straps, blankets, floor and wall protection)
+- Two-person crew with straps, blankets, and floor and wall protection

 - Room-of-choice placement, including stairs if specified